 The Newport Beach Housing Authority does not administer Section 8 and does not own HUD Public Housing.
 Newport Beach is within the service area of the Orange County Housing Authority (OCHA) for the purposes of Section 8 and Public Housing.
-As of 2016, OCHA administered a total of 9,973 housing vouchers throughout the County.
-Of these, 115 were issued to Newport Beach residents.
-Families received 34 housing vouchers, 23 housing vouchers were issued to Newport Beach's disabled population, and 58 housing vouchers were issued to elderly households.
-OCHA monitors all units to ensure they are in adequate condition, meeting the Section 8 Housing Quality Standards (HQS).
+As of January 2019, OCHA administered a total of 11,181 housing vouchers throughout the County.
+The 162 housing vouchers in use in the City of Newport Beach include: